Full History

 The 4th Annual Festival of New Trumpet Music took place in New York City from September 15 to October 15, 2006.
 In this edition of the festival FONT initiated its commissioning program, which to date has commissioned works from over twenty composers and trumpeters.
 Major commissions have included Peter Evans, Amir El Saffar, Jason Palmer, Cuong Vu, Nadje Noordhuis, Laura Andel, Graham Forbes, Nate Wooley, Du Yun, and Chris DiMeglio.
 Also in 2006 FONT celebrated visionary trumpeter and composer Don Cherry with a performance of his Symphony for Improvisers at Merkin Hall.
 The ensemble was co-led by FONT co-founders Dave Douglas and Roy Campbell, Jr, and included bassist Henry Grimes, who performed on the original recording of that work.

 In 2007, FONT established itself as a non-profit entity.
 As FONT continued to grow, more trumpeters entered the sphere of artistic planning and curating.
 This season Taylor Ho Bynum, Jeremy Pelt, and John McNeil began to play a major role curating portions of the festival.
 The board also grew to include brass stalwarts Laurie Frink, Mark Gould, Wilmer Wise, and Bob Malone, while Dave Douglas continued as president and director.
 The 5th annual Festival took place from September 16 to September 30, 2007 with events all over the city.
-Programing expanded in the 5th season to include concerts of contemporary classical music, from solo trumpet to chamber orchestra.
+Programming expanded in the 5th season to include concerts of contemporary classical music, from solo trumpet to chamber orchestra.
 Highlights included 8 world premieres, one by Wadada Leo Smith and a night dedicated to the brass music of Anthony Braxton.

 FONT began the 2008 season with a gala concert and celebration of Wadada Leo Smith.
 Smith was the first to receive FONT’s newly conceived Award of Recognition for extraordinary contributions to the creative music community.
 A celebration of Louis Armstrong followed the next day, reexamining and reflecting on the modern legacy of trumpet genius Louis Armstrong.
 This years programs included 9 groups for the New Trumpet Underground series, commissions awarded to Chris DiMeglio, Nabaté Isles, Reut Regev, and a full day of solo trumpet performances.
-Also, a partnership with the Clean Feed Festival for Brass and Avant-Jazz at The Living Theater presented out of towners Kris Tiner and Dennis Gonzalez.
+Also, a partnership with the Clean Feed Festival for Brass and Avant-Jazz at The Living Theater presented out-of-towners Kris Tiner and Dennis Gonzalez.
 At BRICstudio as well, Roy Campbell and Dennis González led a masterclass with the York College Blue Notes and a FONT Jam Session.
-The Grassroots Classical series at St. Mark’s Church in the Bowery featured music for trumpet by two of New York’s most active composer collectives, Anti-Social Music and ….
+The Grassroots Classical series at St. Mark’s Church in the Bowery featured music for trumpet by two of New York’s most active composer collectives, Anti-Social Music.
 The 6th season culminated in a 3 day Celebration of Woody Shaw at Jazz Standard with some of the world’s top trumpeters, including Sean Jones, Randy Brecker, Josh Evans, Ingrid Jensen, and Tim Hagans.

+In 2009 FONT decided to split its season into three parts, presenting different facets of contemporary brass work in three to five day series.
 New Trumpet Underground 2009, the first event of FONT’s 7th annual concert season, ran from June 26-28 at Cornelia Street Cafe.
 Curated by Taylor Ho Bynum and Chris DiMeglio, this three-day event focused on younger, emerging and experimental trumpet players.
 These performances, including the world premiere of a commission by Nadje Noordhuis, were augmented by daytime educational offerings from Laurie Frink and John McNeil as part of FONT Music’s Workshop Series.
 Over 30 students attended free studio visits with Frink and McNeil in New York City.
+Bobby Bradford will receive the 2009 Award of Recognition this October and perform two nights at Jazz Standard with his own groups, including saxophonist David Murray.
+Award-winning trumpeter Ambrose Akinmusire will compose a work honoring Bradford for his Quartet plus special guest trumpeter Avishai Cohen.
+Jeremy Pelt, James Zollar, Eddie Henderson and Baikida Carroll will also take part in this series, paying tribute to Bradford and his music.

 In January 2010, FONT presented “Forward Flight”, four nights of music at the Abrons Arts Center.
 Highlights included a tribute to legendary trumpeter Wilmer Wise; Wise and Lew Soloff performing a rarely heard composition by Ornette Coleman for trumpet, string quartet, and percussion; commissioning three members of the Pulse Composer’s Federation (Darcy James Argue, JC Sanford, and Joseph Phillips Jr.) to reimagine other Coleman pieces for the same instrumentation; a night of the brass music of Charles Wuorinen; commissioning a new work by composer David Sanford for the Meridian Arts Ensemble; and performances by the Chicago Underground Duo, the Low Anthem, and Open Circuit, an international improvising trumpet summit with performers from France, Japan, Austria, and the US.
 In partnership with Ars Nova Workshop, FONT also presented its first satellite festival, bringing the Meridian Arts Ensemble, Chicago Underground Duo, and Open Circuit to Philadelphia for an exciting one-night triple bill.